 Introduction

-This document defines the procedure for running subjective tests to be used for developing a model to estimate the percentage of giving up watching video and the perceived quality due to the initial loading of streaming video.
+This document defines the procedure for running subjective tests to be used for developing a model to estimate the percentage of users giving up watching a video and the perceived quality, due to the initial loading time of streaming video.

 There are three main methods of collecting the users’ experience data: laboratory test, crowd souring test in field, and commercial video website/application statistics.